Our Detox Commitment with Greenpeace

-Together with Greenpeace, we are committed to securing a toxic-free future for textile production.
-We have defined clear rules for our suppliers that promote a changeover to non-hazardous chemicals within a realistic time frame, with the most hazardous chemicals being prioritized.
+Together with Greenpeace, we advocate a toxin-free future for textile production.
+We have established clear rules for our suppliers to drive forward the switch to non-hazardous chemicals within a realistic timeframe, tackling the most harmful chemicals as a matter of priority.

-We have put together a negative list of chemicals that, from 2020 at the latest, must no longer be used anywhere in the supply chain for our own-label textile brands (Manufacturing Restricted Substances List – MRSL).
-The collection covers all 11 substance groups considered hazardous by Greenpeace and is reviewed on a regular basis.
-Our business partners are required to comply with this negative list and switch to non-hazardous chemicals in their textile production.
+The Coop Blacklist for Textiles and Leather summarizes the chemicals that, by 2020 at the latest, may no longer be used anywhere in the supply chain for our own label textile brands.
+The list covers more than the eleven chemical groups rated as hazardous by Greenpeace, and is regularly reviewed.
+Our business partners are obliged to adhere to this blacklist and to switch to non-hazardous chemicals in their textile production.

 3. Measurement and publication of environmental data